stdutil/ctxext/readme.md

 ctxext is a lightweight utility package for working with `context.Context` in Go.
 It provides convenient functions for safely setting, retrieving, and checking values within a context.

+> [!WARNING]
+> This package must be referenced directly in your application.
+Do not put it in a package that you intend to publish.

 ## Features

 - **GetValue**: Retrieve a value of the specified type from the context.